marciorasf/docker-fundamentals/README.md

 Consequently, the biggest advantage of using containers is the reduction of the overhead on storage, memory and CPU resources.
 This can achieved because each container doesn't have to have it own OS.

-This advantage can be seen clearly when we compare the size and initialization.
-Most containers have only megabytes in size and take seconds do start, while VMs have gygabytes and take minutes to initialize.
+This advantage can be seen clearly when we compare the container size and the initialization time.
+Most containers have only megabytes in size and take seconds do start, while VMs have gigabytes and take minutes to initialize.

 ---